Research

 - Duration: 42 months (01.07.2022-31.12.2025)

-- Principal investigators: Jun.-Prof. Susann Wagenknecht, PhD (sole PI) and Kristiane Fehrs, M.A.
+- Principal investigator: Jun.-Prof. Susann Wagenknecht, PhD (sole PI)

 - The project is associated with the TUD research initiative on “Disruption and Societal Change” (TUDiSC) and (in preparation) with the Centre for Sustainability Assessment and Policy (PRISMA, contact: Prof. Dr. Edeltraud Günther, TUD/UNU-FLORES).